khuang28jhu/bs3/README.md

 ```

 ### <a name="IndexBuilding"></a>Index Buidling
-Use the script **bs3-build.py** to build an index from a reference genome.
+Use the script **bs3-build.py** to build an index for a reference genome.

 **Usage:**
 ```